Meet our Team

 Cara is committed to providing students with the opportunity to gain real-world skills to help them be successful adults.

-Cara is a senior marketing and communications strategist with over 25 years of experience in brand management, relationship marketing and partnership alliances.
+Cara is a senior sales, marketing and communications strategist with over 25 years of experience in brand management, relationship marketing, sales, and partnership alliances.
 As the parent of two “almost teenagers,” she is committed to providing students with the opportunity to gain the real-world experience and hands-on skills that will help make them successful and fulfilled adults.

 Most recently Cara was a member of the leadership team at Fullbridge, a leading career accelerator that developed innovative ways to address the growing global job skills gap for recent college graduates and early career professionals.